Quality assurance - external (EQA)

 Ofqual

 Ofqual approves and regulates awarding organisations (AOs) in England.
 AOs need to comply with their Online Handbook.
 This sets out certain conditions which AOs must ensure their centres adhere to.
 Examples include managing conflicts of interest, identifying and managing risk, and dealing with malpractice.
-Unfortunately, practice does differ between EQAs and AOs, however, at least this document goes some way to ensuring certain standards are maintained.
+Unfortunately, practice does differ between EQAs and AOs.
+However, at least this document goes some way to ensuring certain standards are maintained.
 If you work with several AOs, you may wonder why some differ and why they don’t all standardise their practice when they expect centre staff to.

 Risk ratings